Kim-su-been/AI-Project/README.md

 ---

 ### 📞 **Contact**
-For more details or questions, please reach out to [your-email@example.com].
+For more details or questions, please reach out to [redacted].